 Their advice?
 Pull out your cookbooks and get creative!
 Be inspired!
 Make your meals something to be proud of!

-First, planning meals four weeks in advance takes time.
+Planning meals four weeks in advance takes time.
 Brain power.
 Organization.
-The thought alone left me feeling so overwhelmed, I never had the nerve to begin.
+The thought leaves some of us so overwhelmed, we never begin!

 THE FEELING WE ALL DREAD